uptane/uptane-standard/uptane-standard.md

 #### Metadata about Delegations {#delegations_meta}

 A Targets metadata file on the Image repository (but not the Director repository) MAY delegate signing authority to other entities--for example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
-A metadata file MAY contain more than one delegation, and MUST keep the delegations in prioritized order.
+A metadata file MAY contain more than one delegation and MUST keep the delegations in prioritized order.

 A list of delegations MUST provide the following information:

-* A list of public keys of all delegatees.
-Each key should have a unique public key identifier, and a key type.
+* A list of public keys of all delegates.
+Each key should have a unique public key identifier and a key type.
 * A list of delegations, each of which contains:
   * A list of the filenames to which this role applies.
 This MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
   * An optional list of the hardware identifiers to which this role applies.
 If this is omitted, any hardware identifier will match.